maroda/sounding.com/hugo/content/about/index.md

 Look for his writings on music, technology, and philosophy here at [Sounding](https://sounding.com).

+## Bandcamp

+Most **craque** releases happen on [bandcamp](https://craque.bandcamp.com).

+A lot of the material from the old [Soundcloud page](https://soundcloud.com/craque) ended up here as well.
+These types of non-release/pre-release/live-performance things currently happen on Twitch / YouTube.

 ## Twitch

 Travels through improvisational music and emergent sound is what you'll find streaming on [**variability in response**](https://www.twitch.tv/craquemattic).
 Often performed on a combination of homemade instruments, DIY synthesizers, modular synth, vinyl records, fully analogue gear, small percussion, and sampled objects.

+## YouTube

-* The [YouTube archive](https://www.youtube.com/user/dtauvdiodr/videos) of performances is updated directly after each show.
+My [YouTube channel](https://www.youtube.com/user/dtauvdiodr/videos) is updated directly after each **variability in response** stream and also contains things like demos and other video experiments.